-8. This Good Practice Guide is intended to help provider staff who have a role in delivering the NSS.
-In order for NSS data to be made publicly available to prospective students, each provider needs to achieve a minimum of 10 respondents and 50% response rate from the students eligible at overall provider level and by each Common Aggregation Hierarchy group (CAH).
-To achieve these thresholds, providers are encouraged to help promote the NSS.
+- 7. This Good Practice Guide is intended to help provider staff who have a role in delivering the NSS.
+In order for NSS data to be made publicly available to prospective students, each provider needs to achieve a minimum of 10 respondents and 50% response rate from the students eligible at overall provider level and by each Common Aggregation Hierarchy group (CAH). - 8.
+In addition to targeted follow-ups, for NSS 2021, all providers who are at risk of not meeting the publication threshold will be automatically put into a booster phase to send additional reminders to their non-responding students.
+This will also include an additional SMS reminder to non-responding students during the follow-up stage.

-- 9. In addition to targeted follow-ups, for NSS 2021, all providers who are at risk of not meeting the publication threshold will be automatically put into a booster phase to send additional reminders to their non-responding students.
-This will also include an additional SMS reminder to non-responding students during the follow-up stage. - 10.
-The following sections contain guidelines and instructions on promoting the NSS 2021, including details on inappropriate influence and how to avoid this when encouraging student participation.
-It also outlines the marketing materials that will be sent to providers by Ipsos MORI in November 2020 (if requested via the new order form), and advice for providers that would like to create their own campaigns. - 11.
+- 9. Should you choose to promote the NSS 2021 to your students, the following sections contain guidelines and instructions on promoting the NSS, including what is considered inappropriate influence and how to avoid it when encouraging student participation.
+This guide also details the marketing materials that will be sent to providers in November 2020 by Ipsos MORI (if requested via the new order form), and advice for providers that would like to create their own campaigns. - 10.
 Please take the time to familiarise yourself with these guidelines, particularly the information on inappropriate influence.
-Allegations of inappropriate influence are taken very seriously by the UK Funding and Regulatory Bodies and may result in the suppression of data for the affected course(s)/subject(s) when the NSS results are published. - 12.
+Allegations of inappropriate influence are taken very seriously by the UK Funding and Regulatory Bodies and may result in the suppression of data for the affected course(s)/subject(s) when the NSS results are published. - 11.
 Should you have any questions regarding the content of this guide or wish to discuss your NSS marketing order or promotion more generally, please contact Ipsos MORI on 020 8861 8110 or email nss@ipsos.com.